cloud-gov/cg-site/content/overview/security/conforming-federal-security-regulations.md

 After an agency has accepted the controls implemented on the IaaS and PaaS layers, they can focus their attention on the product itself they are deploying.
 The cloud.gov team has a list of roughly 24 NIST-recommended controls that you should always evaluate when creating a web system.
 This huge time saver directly increases the security of a system, since it leads teams to spend more time on the most important controls.

 cloud.gov doesn’t stop there, though.
-Trusted non-governmental third-parties will evaluate the platform, as well.
-Updates on that process are forthcoming.
+An accredited Third Party Assessment Organization (3PAO) also evaluates the platform as part of the FedRAMP P-ATO authorization process.

 ## Building up cloud.gov’s conformity with federal regulations